MarioniLab/simpleSingleCellResults/work-6-doublet.knit.md

 To this end, size factors from `computeSpikeFactors()` (see [here](https://bioconductor.org/packages/3.8/simpleSingleCell/vignettes/xtra-2-spike)) can be supplied to the `doubletCells()` function via the `size.factors.content=` argument.
 This will use the spike-in size factors to scale the contribution of each cell to a doublet library.

+# Concluding remarks

+Doublet detection procedures should only be applied to libraries generated in the same experimental batch.
+It is obviously impossible for doublets to form between two cells that were captured separately.
+Thus, some understanding of the experimental design is required prior to the use of the above functions.
+This avoids unnecessary concerns about the validity of clusters when they cannot possibly consist of doublets.

+It is also difficult to interpret doublet predictions in data containing cellular trajectories.
+By definition, cells in the middle of a trajectory are always intermediate between other cells and are liable to be incorrectly detected as doublets.
+Some protection is provided by the non-linear nature of many real trajectories, which reduces the risk of simulated doublets coinciding with real cells in `doubletCells()`.
+One can also put more weight on the relative library sizes in `doubletCluster()` instead of relying on `N`, under the assumption that sudden spikes in RNA content are unlikely in a continuous biological process.

 # Session information

+We save the `SingleCellExperiment` object with its associated data to file for future use.

 ```r
 saveRDS(sce, file="mammary.rds")
 ```

+All software packages used in this workflow are publicly available from the Comprehensive R Archive Network (https://cran.r-project.org) or the Bioconductor project (http://bioconductor.org).
+The specific version numbers of the packages used are shown below, along with the version of the R installation.

 ```r